BarbatosV2/Audio_Classification/README.md

 ## hz_classifier.py

-This code is to chech the Hz rate frequency of wav file
+This code is to check the Hz rate frequency of wav file
 ```
 python hz_classifier.py ./audio_data/cat_0.wav
 ```